And What to Write Inside a Card to Accept an Invitation (Rsvp Card)

 - 6Other relevant logistics.This includes details such as parking and traffic policies in the area.

 - 7Time frame to respond or when is response expected.This tells you how much time you are given to identify whether or not you can attend the event.
-This is usually phrased this way: "Response is expected on or before ___ (specific date)."
+This is usually phrased this way: "RSVP by ___ (specific date)."

 - 8Mode of response.This indicates the different options available in terms of how to respond to the invitation.
 Typical modes are telephone, email, or resubmission of confirmation slip or stub, which can be torn off from the RSVP card.
-In more formal cases, an official response card has to be sent over.
+In more formal cases, an official response card has to be sent, usually through regular mail.

 How to Respond to an RSVP Card to Accept An Invitation